 7. Mow at the right height

-Raise the cutting height of your lawnmower during summer to keep your lawn looking its best.
+Raise the cutting height of your lawnmower during summer to keep your lawn looking at its best.
 The grass won’t dry out as quickly and the roots will be better protected by the longer blades.
 We recommend mowing your lawn every two to three weeks in summer to keep it looking tidy, though the need can vary if there’s been a lot of rain.

-Don’t water your garden when it’s raining, fairly obvious but easy to make this mistake if you have an automatic watering system or timer set up.
-Turn the water off on days that it is due to rain and be ready to water again if the rain isn’t enough.
+Don’t water your garden when it’s raining.
+Fairly obvious, but an easy mistake to make if you have an automatic watering system or timer set up.
+Turn the water off on days it is due to rain and be ready to water again if the rain doesn’t deliver enough saturation.

-Hoselink recommends that controlling weeds “early and often” is better than spraying the whole lawn with a weed killer.
-This can be done by pulling them manually or better still, use a Garden Weeder, Fork or Hand Scythe Weeder.
-If there are too many weeds for this method, try “painting” weed killer on the affected area, perhaps doing just one section of lawn each day.
-More weed removal methods can be found on our blog War of the Weeds.
+Hoselink recommends that controlling weeds ‘early and often’ is better than spraying the whole lawn with weed killer.
+This can be done by pulling them out manually or better still, use a Garden Weeder, Fork or Hand Scythe Weeder.
+If there are too many weeds for this method then try ‘painting’ weed killer on the affected area; perhaps doing just one section of lawn each day.
+More weed removal methods can be found in our blog post: ‘Top Tips for a Weed-free Backyard’.

 10. Never water with hot water

-It’s not a good idea for the health of your hose to leave water lying in it and water that does get left can get quite warm, even hot enough to scold the blades of grass.
-Always ensure that you empty your hose after each use but if you forget make sure you flush the hot water away before commencing watering.
+It’s not a good idea for the health of your hose to leave water lying in it.
+Water that does get left can get quite warm, even hot enough to scold the blades of grass.
+Always ensure you empty your hose after each use, but if you forget, make sure you flush the hot water away before commencing watering.

-So there you have it, no rocket science and no secrets just simple straight forward tips to keep your lawn beautiful through the summer months.
+So, there you have it, no rocket science and no secrets, just simple straightforward tips to keep your lawn looking great throughout the summer months.
 Try taking before and after pictures of your lawn so that you can look back at the difference these tips have made.
 If you have any tips of your own please feel free to share them in the comments.